What is the Best Form of Therapy in Phobia Treatment?

 As we’ve said, to overcome fear, it is essential to break this avoidance cycle.
 Continuing to live in the avoidance cycle means that your primitive survival instinct is in control, and making choices for you.
 These choices, made from fear, are usually limiting, irrational, and so often isolating.
 When your survival instinct is calling the shots, your life cannot grow and thrive, due to you being in a perpetual state of anxiety.

-We’ll go into the science of how exposure therapy can play the key role in breaking the anxiety cycle.
+Next, we’ll go into the science of how exposure therapy can play the key role in breaking the anxiety cycle.

-Understanding how phobias form and operate in our minds helps to illuminate the importance of why exposure therapy is absolutely necessary to overcome your phobia long-term.
+Understanding how phobias form and operate in our minds helps to illuminate the importance of why exposure therapy is necessary to overcome your phobia long-term.

 Understanding Phobias